-After when I was done school, I knew that I didn’t want to be a reflection of my dad.
+After I was done school, I knew that I didn’t want to be a reflection of my dad.

-Despite being poor, I still managed to develop a positive mindset and saved money while living on a low income.
+Despite being poor, I still managed to develop a positive mindset and save money while living on a low income.
 This includes being able to find $10,000+ in FREE money from many hidden resources.

 That’s just how I dealt with a poor daddy who made me feel hopeless most of the time (though I know he didn’t mean to). 🙂

 Anyway, that was my little personal story.

 I know you’re tired of struggling financially, so today, are inviting Nelly from Debtconsolidationcare.com.
 She is going to explain why you are poor and how to stop being broke!